vavilalabhargavi/E-Commerce-Sales-Analytics/README.md

 ### Step 1: Clone or download the repository

-Open the project folder in VS Code.
+Download the repository to your computer and open the project folder in VS Code.

 ### Step 2: Create a virtual environment